livneam-DS/RS-MOOC/Datasets/FIFA/README.md

 # FIFA - Video Game Data.
-The datasets provided include the players data for the Career Mode from FIFA 15 to FIFA 20 ("players_20.csv").
+The datasets provided include the players' data for the "Career-Mode" from FIFA 15 to FIFA 20.
-The data allows multiple comparison of the same players across the last 6 version of the videogame.
+The data allows multiple comparisons of the same players across the six versions of the game.

+This data is also available via Kaggle at the following link: https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset.